f223242/stylenest_website/DOWNLOAD_PROJECT.md

   const { clearCart } = useCart();

   useEffect(() => {
-    clearCart();
+    // We clear the cart after the user has been sent to their email client clearCart();
   }, [clearCart]);

   return (
     <div className="flex flex-col items-center justify-center text-center py-16">
       <CheckCircle className="w-24 h-24 text-green-500 mb-6" />
-      <h1 className="text-4xl font-bold mb-4">Thank You for Your Order!</h1>
+      <h1 className="text-4xl font-bold mb-4">Thank You!</h1>
       <p className="text-lg text-muted-foreground max-w-md mb-8">
-        Your order has been placed successfully.
-A confirmation email has been sent to you (not really, this is a mock).
+        Please complete sending the email to place your order.
+We will process it as soon as we receive it.
       </p>
       <Button asChild size="lg">
         <Link href="/category/all">Continue Shopping</Link>